All Episodes

 It was right in front of me.

-It was at a good distance, somewhere between 10 and 15 miles, and probably, I had estimated at the time, somewhere around 10,000 feet, although it's very difficult to estimate altitude at that distance.
+It was at a good distance, somewhere between 10 and 15 miles, and probably I had estimated at the time somewhere around 10,000 feet, although it's very difficult to estimate altitude at that distance.

-The streak of light lasted for 3 to 5 seconds, then it stopped for somewhere around a second, and then immediately to my left, At the end of what would have been the trajectory of that same streak of light and at that speed, in other words, so that I made a conclusion that what I saw had come from the streak of light, although the streak of light had stopped, then just about a second later, further to the left and on approximately the same line, I saw an explosion.
+And then immediately to my left, at the end of what would have been the trajectory of that same streak of light and at that speed, in other words, so that I made a conclusion that what I saw had come from the streak of light.

 High-velocity explosion.